 On the other hand, this makes them more difficult and/or time-consuming to sharpen.
 It can be done, though—it just requires special equipment.
 You’ll know it’s time to sharpen your serrated knife when it stops cutting cleanly.
 If your bread is shredded instead of sliced, give your knife the care it needs.

-The scalloped edge of a serrated blade is constructed a bit differently than smooth bladed knives.
-Whereas a smooth knife is sharpened to a 45-degree angle on both sides, a serrated blade is only angled on one side.
+The scalloped edge of a serrated knife is constructed a bit differently than a smooth knife.
+Whereas a smooth knife is sharpened to a 45-degree angle on both sides, a serrated knife is only angled on one side.

-The scallops or notches on the blade are chiseled into the blade, which is why the flat side exists.
+The scallops or notches on the knife are chiseled into the edge, which is why the flat side exists.
 While only the teeth come into contact with the cutting board, allowing it to stay sharper, the recessed gullets will still dull over time.
 The trick is to sharpen those recesses—you can’t just use a whetstone or a regular electric sharpener.

 If you want to do it yourself, you can.
 You’ll need a conical honing tool (they’re available in ceramic and metal versions, depending on your needs), and you will individually sharpen each of those notches by working the honing tool back and forth, perpendicular to the knife, until you feel a burr forming.
 When you do, you can then move on to the next notch.
 At the end, you’ll flip the knife over and grind off the burr, then clean your knife for its next use.